-Members of the Governing Body are primarily Fellows who are teaching and research employees of the College and/or University and receive no remuneration or benefits from their trusteeship of the College.
+Members of the Governing Body are primarily Fellows who are academic employees of the College and/or University and receive no remuneration or benefits from their trusteeship of the College.
 Where possible, remuneration for work on behalf of the College is set in line with that awarded to the University's academic staff, and uprated in line with nationally agreed percentages.
-Some Fellows are elected by the Governing Body to undertake major College Officerships (Vice-Master, Senior Tutor, Tutor for Undergraduates, Tutor for Admissions, Tutor for Graduates, Tutor for Welfare, Dean, Fellow for Equality, Diversity & Inclusion) alongside their academic duties, on a part-time basis and for agreed limited periods, for which they receive honoraria approved by the Audit, Risk & Remuneration Committee.
+Some Fellows are elected by the Governing Body to undertake major College Officerships (including Vice-Master, Senior Tutor, Tutor for Undergraduates, Tutor for Admissions, Tutor for Graduates, Dean, Fellow for Equality, Diversity & Inclusion) alongside their academic duties, on a part-time basis and for agreed limited periods, for which they receive honoraria approved by the Audit, Risk & Remuneration Committee whose composition is majority external and which is externally chaired.